spanifer/grid-battle/README.md

     -   To give the option for the player to save an achieved high score.
     -   To allow the user to have an unambiguous, error free, gameplay experience.
 -   #### Roadmap
-    1.  *Menu* - main menu with multiple options
+    1.  *Menu* - main menu with multiple options ✔
-    1.  *Battleships game* - the main game implementation
+    1.  *Battleships game* - the main game implementation ✔
-    1.  *High scores* - stored in a local json
+    1.  *High scores* - stored in spreadsheet on cloud ✔
-    1.  *Game rules* - description of
+    1.  *Game rules* - description of game rules ✔
-    1.  *Battleplanes game mode* - the special game
+    1.  *Battleplanes game mode* - the special game ❌
-    1. Testing
+    1. Testing ✔

 ### Flowchart